SvenjaCSch/preppy/README.md

 # Preppy
-An AI driven exam preparation tool for students in the age between 12-18.Teacher can upload their material.
+An AI driven exam preparation tool for students in the age between 13-16.
+Teacher can upload their material.
 The AI creates flashcards, a mockup exam and gives help as a chatbot.
 The Tool is webbased.

+## Installation
+Make sure you clone the repository properly.
+After that create a virtual environment with ´´´ python -m venv venv
+´´´
+Get all the necessary requirements:
+´´´
+pip install -r requirements.txt
+´´´
+This repository was created under python 3.12.4.
+I used Visual Studio Code and installed the extensions for SQLite Viewer and SQLite by alexcuzz.

+To start the website, use
+´´´
+python run.py
+´´´
+You can now find the website under http://127.0.0.1:5000.
+Have fun!

 ## Introduction
+This tool will help teachers and students within the exam preparation.
+I will exlain the advatages and usage of this toll as well as the fuctionallity.
 ### Motivation
+We are in a situation where es lack of a sufficient amount of teachers while the teachers not having enough time for preparing the classes.
+This tool gives several advantages for both, students and teachers.

 #### Advantages for teachers
 The teacher don't need to create specific exam preparation files.
 The slides from the course are enough.
 The teacher gets a anonymous overview of the understanding of the students.